Does the big button telephone require batteries or an external power source?

 Advanced Features and Additional Power Requirements

-- Backlit displays for improved visibility
+- Backlit screens for better sight

-- Answering machines
+- Phone answering machines

-- Caller ID with name display
+- Caller ID that shows name

 Selecting the Right Big Button Telephone: Power Considerations and User Needs